prasadmhapankar/Albums-MVMM/README.md

 # Recommendations for future improvements
 - Imrpove ui by using more apis from https://jsonplaceholder.typicode.com/
 - As of now we do not have any requirement to update any item of recyclerview after its loaded.
-But in futuer such requirement comes we can make use of SortedList(androidx.recyclerview.widget.SortedList) as it can keep items in order and also notify for changes in the list such that it can be bound to a RecyclerView.Adapter.
+But in future if such requirement comes we can make use of SortedList(androidx.recyclerview.widget.SortedList) as it can keep items in order and also notify for changes in the list such that it can be bound to a RecyclerView.Adapter.